 - 16.1 An employee may appeal against a decision to issue them with any formal disciplinary sanction, i.e. first written warning, final written warning or dismissal. - 16.2 An employee seeking to appeal must do so within 10 working days of the date of receipt of the letter confirming the decision.
-The employee should complete Disciplinary Appeal Form outlining their grounds of appeal to the named person, as detailed in the letter confirming the outcome of the hearing. - 16.3 Once an appeal has been received in writing, an appeal hearing will normally be convened promptly, allowing at least 5 working days written notice of the hearing. - 16.4 The hearing bundle and notice of the hearing must be provided to the employee at least 5 working days before the hearing.

-- 16.5 An Appeals Panel, comprising three Governors will consider an appeal against a first or final warning and an appeal against a decision to dismiss. - 16.6 The role of the appeal panel shall be to conduct either a review of the disciplinary sanction or a re-hearing, depending on the grounds of the Appeal.
+The employee should send their letter of appeal together with the grounds of appeal to the named person, as detailed in the letter confirming the outcome of the hearing - 16.3 Once an appeal has been received in writing, an appeal hearing will normally be convened promptly, allowing at least 10 working days written notice of the hearing. - 16.4 An Appeals Panel, comprising three Governors will consider an appeal against a first or final warning and an appeal against a decision to dismiss. - 16.5 The role of the appeal panel shall be to conduct either a review of the disciplinary sanction or a re-hearing, depending on the grounds of the Appeal.